wgeorge1990/atl-web-121018/01-hashketball-review/README.md

 -  code tracing (scope and types)
 -  reading error messages
 -  googling effectively

 -  Git flow (see a merge conflict)

+## Questions
+-X Atom and local machine development vs. learn IDE
+- "It works but it just looks weird" - aesthetics
+   - "idiomatic"
+- When to use `puts` and when to use `binding.pry`?
+- return values, `puts` vs `return`?
+- `end.something`?????
+Wat.
+- Why arrays or hashes?
+  - arrays are easier to iterate over
+  - hashes are good for data with some structure

 **Bonus Questions:**